Fathat-Training/starwars-api-backend-skeleton/training-docs/build-2.md

 <summary style="color:#4ba9cc">5.
 Introduce our second film endpoint, the associated data access method and the openAPi spec for this endpoint</summary>

     Whoa!
 We are nearly there, but not quite.

     Let's top it all off by adding a second films endpoint.
 Our second films endpoint will retrieve all the films from the Star Wars series.
 1 through 7.

-Check out he code:
+    Check out the code:

 ```python
 def get_films(**kwargs):